A standard delaying or misleading tactic of Romantic Comedy that depends on the vagueness of language.

 - Chiaki pulls this on Fujioka in Minami-ke, but not for the usual reasons.
 The "I love you" comment is completely random, the first thing that comes to mind to cover up something else she said, then she adds the "and everybody" part after realizing that's just as bad.

-- In Katekyo Hitman Reborn!
-Tsuna is thrilled when his crush Kyoko gives him a charm thinking this mean she likes him but is soon disappointed when he learns that she made some for Gokudera and Yamamoto too.
+- In Reborn!
+(2004) Tsuna is thrilled when his crush Kyoko gives him a charm thinking this means she likes him but is soon disappointed when he learns that she made some for Gokudera and Yamamoto too.

 - Yukari's use of "suki" on Yui in episode 5 of Yuyushiki makes it sounds like a homoerotic Love Confession.